CORDEX-be2/ValEnsPy/docs/CONTRIBUTING.md

 All contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-## Get Started
+## Ways to contribute
+There are many ways to contribute to the ValEnsPy package:
+1) Partake in one of the [discussions](https://github.com/CORDEX-be2/ValEnsPy/discussions) or create a new one.
+2) Create a new [issue](https://github.com/CORDEX-be2/ValEnsPy/issues) to help us improve the package.
+  - New feature requests
+  - Bug Reports

+3) Contribute to the codebase.
+This can be done by:
+  - Taking on an open issue
+  - Adding a new diagnostic (see [Adding a new diagnostic](#adding-a-new-diagnostic)

+4) Help improve the documentation.
+This can be done by:
+  - Adding a new example
+  - Improving the general documentation

+## Contribute to the codebase
 Ready to make code contributions?
-Here is how to set up a developer's environment for the toolkit.
+Here's how to set up ValEnsPy for local development.
+If you are planning to develop on the VSC see CONTRIBUTING_VSC.md for a VSC specific guide.

 ### Required software